Ralph Knight: Family

-His daughter, Bridget, married Richard Taylor, and Taylor's daughter, also Bridget, married Thomas White of Tuxford and Wallingwells, making Sir Ralph Knight a great-great-great-great grandfather of Sir Thomas White, 1st Baronet of Tuxford and Wallingwells.
+His daughter, Bridget, married Richard Taylor, and their daughter, also named Bridget, married Thomas White of Tuxford and Wallingwells, making Sir Ralph a great-great-great-great grandfather of Sir Thomas White, 1st Baronet, of Tuxford and Wallingwells.

 Another daughter Christian married Jonathan Staniforth of Firbeck Hall.

 Death

 Knight died at Firbeck in April 1691 and was buried there on 23 April.